College of Education, Health, and Human Services

 Admission to the College of Education, Health, and Human Services

 Come join the College of Education, Health, and Human Services, and be a part of transforming our region, community, and world.
-Whether you are just starting your undergraduate experience, or are transferring to join us, contact a CEHHS advisor for a prospective student appointment, schedule a visit, and make a difference at CEHHS.
+Whether you are just starting your undergraduate experience, or are transferring to join us, contact the CEHHS Office of Student Success to schedule a prospective student appointment.

 Office of Student Success